South Pekin, Illinois: History

 South Pekin was incorporated on April 12, 1917, five miles south of Pekin in an area previously known as "McFadden Flats".
 The village is located in Sections 27 and 34 of Cincinnati Township, which was formed in 1850.
-South Pekin owes its origin to the Chicago and Northwestern Railroad, as a railway station.
+South Pekin began as a railway station on the Chicago and Northwestern Railroad (C&NW).

-Settlement in the South Pekin area began in the 1820s with the first arrival of white settlers to what would soon become Tazewell County.
-The Chicago and Northwestern Railroad made a series of corporate decisions that eventually led to the founding of the village.
+Settlement began in the 1820s in the South Pekin area when white settlers arrived in the future Tazewell County.
 The railroad constructed its line from Nelson, Illinois to Peoria in 1901.
 In 1904, C&NW discovered a large coalfield near Staunton in Macoupin County.
 A few years later, C&NW decided to build a line of access to the coal field and carry freight between Chicago and St. Louis.
 By March 1912, the right of way had been purchased and construction was started.
 C&NW needed a water, refueling, and repair station midway on the new line.
-The first choice for the location of this new station was Green Valley, Illinois, but protests from residents there prompted a change of plans.
-A new location was chosen, and the railroad and its employees began to build the new station that became South Pekin.
-The first permanent resident, Al Casper arrived with his family on Christmas Day, 1912.
-As more families arrived, the railroad gave them boxcars to use as homes on a location that was known as McFadden Flats.
-The Village of South Pekin was incorporated on April 12, 1917.
+The first choice for the location of this new station was Green Valley, Illinois, but residents protested and the railroad selected South Pekin as the site of the new station.

+Al Casper was the first permanent resident; he arrived with his family on December 25, 1912.
+More families arrived and the railroad gave them boxcars to use as homes on a location that was known as McFadden Flats.
+The village of South Pekin was laid out in Cincinnati Township on July 10, 1913 and incorporated on April 12, 1917.

 The economic possibilities that came with the railroad caused business leaders in Pekin to be very interested to pull the switch yard closer and get the new "railroad people" with steady work and good pay in their town.
 Ultimately most employees opted to settle close to the yard which was already located in South Pekin.
-In addition to the numerous blue collar jobs the C&NW operation also brought management positions and erected a three story masonry office building (Demolished near the beginning of the 21st century).
+In addition to the numerous blue collar jobs the C&NW operation also brought management positions and erected a three-story masonry office building (which was demolished near the beginning of the 21st century).
 South Pekin was a home terminal for Chicago and Northwestern Railroad crews in the twentieth century.
 Trains were made up in the middle of the town in a "Kick" Yard.
 After the trains were put together, crews would get on the train and proceed south to East St. Louis or north to Nelson, where they would be relieved and allowed to sleep for the next tour of operation.
 The Chicago and Northwestern also maintained a bunkhouse in South Pekin where crews could stop for the night.
 In the 1970s train crews would go onward through Nelson and proceed to Proviso (a suburb of Chicago) or to Clinton, Iowa.
-At times there were as many as 20 + trains per day either made up at South Pekin or that went through South Pekin.
+At times there were as many as 20 trains per day either made up at South Pekin or that went through South Pekin.